SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 kubectl get pods --kubeconfig=/sample/path/config
 ```

-If you are facing issues in this step of the tutorial, feel free to consult the excellent **Developer Tutorial** on **Deploy Your CAP Application on SAP BTP Kyma Runtime** ([click here](https://developers.sap.com/tutorials/btp-app-kyma-prepare-dev-environment.html)), which describes this step in further detail!

 > **Hint** - If you have to manage multiple Kyma or Kubernetes Clusters, make sure to research the **kubectx** command line tool (https://github.com/ahmetb/kubectx)!
 It provides you a very convenient way to switch the context between various clusters.